Chise7/ECE461_Team11/README.md

 ## Basic Use

-Install dependencies
+Install dependencies for the user

     ./run install

-Create binary executable
+Compile and create executable

     ./run build